marcuswangweihow/FBDD/README.md

 # aLMMD Pipeline - aLMMD Sampling / aLMMD Analysis ([Frag_to_lead_4MZI](Frag_to_lead_4MZI/))

 This pipeline implements an **accelerated Ligand-Mapping Molecular Dynamics (aLMMD)** workflow with automated setup, simulation, and post‑processing.
-It produces **5 representative snapshots** for subsequent docking analysis.
+It produces **5 (can be set) representative snapshots** for subsequent MDpocket analysis and docking tasks.

 The pipeline is inspired by the workflow described in the abstracts and supporting information of **Tan et al.** (2020, 2022).